 - If he says yes, you can add his name and email address to your system.

 - It would, however, be smart to add a note in your database on when and where you met the person.

 GDPR for small business – B2B and B2C communications

 There is a subtle difference here that often overlaps.

-For B2B (Business to business) communications, the emails should be directed at the person’s role in a business – not the specific person (for example, firstname.lastname@example.org).
+- For B2B (business to business) communications, the emails should be directed at the person’s role in a business – not the specific person (for example, firstname.lastname@example.org).

-It becomes B2C (Business to Consumer) if you know the name of the person involved and send it to their personal address at the company (email@example.com).
+- It becomes B2C (business to consumer) if you know the name of the person involved and send it to their personal address at the company (email@example.com).